ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The Kubernetes namespace that you want to forward logs from.
 Log forwarding is not supported for the <code>ibm-system</code> and <code>kube-system</code> Kubernetes namespaces.
 This value is valid only for the container log source and is optional.
 If you do not specify a namespace, then all namespaces in the cluster use this configuration.</dd>

 <dt><code>--hostname <em>LOG_SERVER_HOSTNAME</em></code></dt>
-<dd>When the logging type is <code>syslog</code>, this value is the host name or IP address of the log collector server.
+<dd>When the logging type is <code>syslog</code>, this value is the hostname or IP address of the log collector server.
 This value is required for <code>syslog</code>.
 When the logging type is <code>ibm</code>, this value is the {{site.data.keyword.loganalysislong_notm}} ingestion URL.
 You can find the list of available ingestion URLs [here](/docs/services/CloudLogAnalysis?topic=cloudloganalysis-log_ingestion#log_ingestion_urls).
 If you do not specify an ingestion URL, the endpoint for the region where your cluster was created is used.</dd>

 <dt><code>--port <em>LOG_SERVER_PORT</em></code></dt>
 <dd>The port of the log collector server.
 This value is optional.
 If you do not specify a port, then the standard port <code>514</code> is used for <code>syslog</code> and the standard port <code>9091</code> is used for <code>ibm</code>.</dd>